top of page

 S: Hobhouse would be a better man to remember such an injunction - however I shall try!
 Addio my friends

-S waves sailor's bonnet - leaves
+S waves his sailor's bonnet - leaves

 N: We are returning to Athens - no, Milord Byron? - your pretty horse and tortoises are out of quarantine